naoYDEV/FreeCodeCamp---LAB-Build-an-RPG-Character/README.md

 CHA ●○○○○○○○○○

+> [!WARNING]
-NOTE: while str and int are common abbreviations for the stats, remember that those are reserved keywords in Python and should not be used as variable names.
+> While str and int are common abbreviations for the stats, remember that those are reserved keywords in Python and should not be used as variable names.